Dimpact-Samenwerking/helm-charts/charts/podiumd/README.md

 | tags.portaal   | Whether PodiumD Portaal is installed   | `false` |
 | tags.contact   | Whether PodiumD Contact is installed   | `false` |
 | tags.zaak      | Whether PodiumD Zak is installed       | `false` |

+## Upgrading

+If an Helm upgrade of a component fails because of a forbidden update to a statefullset spec the stafullset needs to be deleted prior to the Helm upgrade by the following command:

+$ kubectl delete sts <component>-redis-master -n podiumd --cascade=orphan